-China vowed to save the climate.
-Its emissions topped the US, EU combined
+China promised climate action.
+Its emissions topped US, EU, India combined

 Beijing’s heavy reliance on coal plants has cast a shadow over the global efforts to tackle climate change.